Thomas Richard Hilder

 About

 I am a writer, teacher, researcher, musician, activist, and associate professor in ethnomusicology at NTNU.
-My experiments in scholarship, pedagogy, and outreach explore the powerful connections between musical performance and a range of interdisciplinary issues, including justice, community, well-being, digitality, spirituality, advocacy, and care.
+My experiments in scholarship, pedagogy, and community engagement explore the powerful connections between musical performance and a range of interdisciplinary issues, including justice, community, well-being, digitality, spirituality, advocacy, and care.
 I obtained my PhD at Royal Holloway, University of London in 2011, and have held postdoctoral posts at the Center for World Music, University of Hildesheim (2011-2014) and at the Grieg Academy, University of Bergen (2015-2017).
-With careful guidance from feminist, queer, and postcolonial perspectives, my work emerges from a pressing desire to question the present and to demand alternative futures.
+In the autumn semester of 2022 I was guest professor at the Goethe University Frankfurt.
+With careful guidance from feminist, queer, postcolonial, and Indigenous perspectives, my work emerges from a pressing desire to question the present and to demand alternative futures.

-I am currently researching LGBTQ+ ensembles in London, Rome and Warsaw, exploring the transformation of queer European citizenship and transnational activism in a post-Stonewall era.
-My monograph ‘Sámi Musical Performance and the Politics of Indigeneity in Northern Europe’ (2015) examined the role of Sámi popular music in shaping the politics of sovereignty, time, place, cultural heritage, and transnationalism.
+I am currently researching LGBTQ+ choirs in London, Rome, and Warsaw, attending to the transformation of queer European belonging and transnational activism in a post-Stonewall era.
+My monograph ‘Sámi Musical Performance and the Politics of Indigeneity in Northern Europe’ (2015) focused on the role of Sámi popular music in shaping the politics of sovereignty, time, place, cultural heritage, and transnationalism.
 I was lead editor of the book ‘Music, Indigeneity, Digital Media’ (2017) which drew together the work of leading international scholars of Indigenous music.
-In addition, I have published articles, book chapters, and blogposts on Indigenous feminism, festivals, television music documentaries, transgressive pedagogies, Eurovision, and the politics of cultural repatriation.
+In addition, I have published articles, book chapters, and blogposts on Indigenous feminism, music therapy, festivals, queer storytelling, television music documentaries, transgressive pedagogies, Eurovision, and the politics of cultural repatriation in prestigious journals and with international presses.

-I am co-founder and chair of the LGBTQ+ Music Study Group which promotes academic inquiry into issues of gender and sexuality, creates a support system for members of the LGBTQ+ community, and serves as a consulting body for wider issues of diversity and inclusion.
-Currently, I serve on the editorial board of the Journal of the Royal Musical Association (JRMA) and contribute to the work of the newly founded Equality, Diversity, Inclusion in Music Studies network (EDIMS).
-In 2015 I was programme committee member for the Society for Ethnomusicology (SEM) Annual Conference.
+I am co-founder and chair of the LGBTQ+ Music Study Group which promotes academic inquiry into issues of gender and sexuality, and creates a support system for members of the LGBTQ+ community.
+Currently, I serve on the editorial board of the Journal of the Royal Musical Association (JRMA) and in 2015 I was programme committee member for the Society for Ethnomusicology (SEM) Annual Conference.
 Academic events I have co-organised and co-convened include the Grieg Research School (Trondheim, 2018), the Berlin ethnomusicology research group BEAM (2012-15), and the International Doctoral Workshop in Ethnomusicology at the Center for World Music (2012-14).
 I am often invited to speak at academic and public events, including as a keynote speaker at the 2021 BFE/RMA Research Students' Conference at the University of Cambridge.
+In 2021 I held the annual keynote lecture of the Music & Minorities Research Center, University of Music and Performing Arts, Vienna.

-In Trondheim, I have been nurturing engaged pedagogical practice, pursuing forms of social and artistic outreach, and developing ideas to transform institutional structures and ethics.
-I teach BA and MA courses on ethnomusicology; music, gender and sexuality; music in Europe; music and social justice; and Nordic music.
-I currently supervise two PhD candidates and several MA and BA students with projects on a range of topics especially those employing ethnographic method.
-At the Department of Music, I am leader of a working group which explores issues of inclusion, equality, and diversity (RILM).
-In addition, I am chair of the local queer choir, Kor Hen.
+In Trondheim, I have been nurturing engaged pedagogical practice, pursuing forms of social and artistic community engagement, and developing ideas to transform institutional structures and ethics.
+I teach BA and MA courses on ethnomusicology; music, gender and sexuality; music in Europe; music and social justice.
+I currently co-supervise four PhD candidates (at NTNU, UiO, and UiT) and several MA and BA students with projects on a range of topics especially those employing ethnographic method and focusing on issues of gender, sexuality, cultural revitalisation, digitality, and pedagogy.
+At the Department of Music, I am leader of a working group which promotes forms of inclusion, equality, and diversity (RILM).
+Since 2022 I have taken over as co-leader of NTNU LGBTQ+ Staff Network.
+In addition, I helped build our local queer choir, Kor Hen, and currently act as board member.
+This year I was awarded the NTNU prize for equality and diversity.

 Publications